MicrosoftDocs/dynamics365smb-docs/business-central/inventory-how-adjust-item-costs.md

 ---
-title: Manually Adjust the Costs of Items| Microsoft Docs
+title: Manually Adjust the Costs of Items
-description: You can adjust the inventory valuation of an item using the FIFO or Average costing methods, for example, when item costs change for reasons other than transactions.
+description: You can manually adjust the inventory valuation of an item using the FIFO or Average costing methods when the costs of products change.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP